Clueless Remake In The Works From Girls Trip Writer

 According to Deadline, the remake of Clueless is in early development at the studio, and right now it's unclear whether this new version will update the story from the '90s to modern-day.

 My inclination is to be skeptical of this new version, but it's worth noting that the upcoming film does have some big names behind it.
-Girls Trip writer Tracy Oliver — the first Black woman to pen a movie that grossed over $100 million in the US — will produce the film.
+Girls Trip writer Tracy Oliver — the first Black woman to pen a movie that grossed over $100 million domestically — will produce the film.
 Marquita Robinson, of girl wrestling squad Netflix series Glow, will write the feature.

 Advertisement